 Filers can safeguard vehicle equity up to $4,000.
-If that isn't enough to fully protect your car, you can apply any unused portion of the $12,000 personal property exemption to a vehicle, as well.
+If that isn't enough to fully protect your car, you can also apply any unused portion of the $12,000 personal property exemption to a vehicle.
 (Wis.
 Stat.
 Ann. § 815.18(3)(g).)
 Find out how the motor vehicle exemption works in a Chapter 7 case.

 Wisconsin's exemption amounts are adjusted periodically.
 To ensure that your figures are current, check for updates at the official website of the Wisconsin State Legislature or speak with a knowledgeable bankruptcy attorney.

 Exempt your property carefully.
 The bankruptcy trustee—the court-appointed official assigned to manage your case—will review the exemptions.
 A trustee who disagrees with your exemptions will likely try to resolve the issue informally.
 If unsuccessful, the trustee will file an objection with the bankruptcy court, and the judge will decide whether you can keep the property.

 Example.
 Mason owns a rare, classic car worth $15,000, but the state vehicle exemption doesn't cover it entirely.
 Believing that the car qualifies as art—at least in his mind—Mason exempts it using his state's unlimited artwork exemption.
 The trustee disagrees with Mason's characterization and files an objection with the court.
 The judge will likely decide the vehicle doesn't qualify as art.